HPV infection causes warts. More than 100 varieties of human papillomavirus (HPV) exist.

 In most cases, your body's immune system defeats an HPV infection before it has a chance to create any warts.
 When warts do appear, they may vary in appearance depending on which variety of HPV is involved:

 - Common warts.
-Common warts appear as rough, raised bumps that usually occur on the hands, fingers or around fingernails.
+Common warts appear as rough, raised bumps that usually occur on the hands, fingers or elbows.
 In most cases, common warts are simply a nuisance because of their appearance, but they may also be painful or susceptible to injury or bleeding.

 - Plantar warts.
 Plantar warts are hard, grainy growths that usually appear on the heels or balls of your feet, areas that feel the most pressure.
 These warts may cause discomfort or pain.

 - Flat warts.
 Flat warts are flat-topped, slightly raised lesions darker than your regular skin color.
-They usually appear on your face, neck, hands, wrists, elbows or knees.
+They usually appear on your face, neck or on areas that have been scratched.
 HPV infections that cause flat warts usually affect children, adolescents and young adults.

 When to see a doctor